-Proposition \ref{autonomous_Habiro/thm} implies that, if a morphism $F$ is a composition of tensor products of structure morphisms, other than the ribbon elements, then the diagram representing $F^\vee$ is obtained from the diagram representing $F$ by rotating it of an angle $\pi$.
-Moreover, by dualizing each side of a given relation bet\-ween morphisms of $\AlgH$, we obtain another relation between the corresponding dual morphisms, to which we will refer as the \textit{dual} relation, or property.
+Proposition \ref{autonomous_Habiro/thm} implies that, if a morphism $F$ is a composition of tensor products of structure morphisms other than ribbon elements, then the diagram representing $F^\vee$ is obtained from the diagram representing $F$ by rotation of an angle $\pi$ with respect to an axis that is perpendicular to the plane.
+Moreover, by dualizing each side of a given relation between morphisms of $\AlgH$, we obtain another relation between the corresponding dual morphisms, to which we will refer as the \textit{dual} relation, or property.
 For example, the dual of relation~\hrel{p1} states that $\pairH \circ (\antipH \otimes \id) = \pairH \circ (\id \otimes \antipH)$, and we will refer to it as \rel{p1{$\kern1pt{}^\vee$}}.

 The following result is due to Habiro.